biscuit-auth/website/content/blog/biscuit-2.0.md

 You can test it right there, in your browser:

 {% datalog() %}
-// we receive a request to read "admin.doc"
+// we receive a request to read "admin.txt"
 // The request contains a token with the following content user(1234);